gauravsh02/ImgurScraper/README.md

 It is a simple python script to scrap images from imgur.

-**currently it scraps only image working to iprove it
+**currently it scraps only image -- working to improve it